-You must be a member to apply for a mortgage with this bank.
+Like any other credit union, you must be a member to apply for a mortgage.
 Navy Federal Credit Union membership is open to:

-- Military families, including parents, grandparents, spouses, siblings, children and grandchildren
+- Military family members, including parents, grandparents, spouses, siblings, children, grandchildren and household members

 - Credit score of 580 or higher, depending on loan type; 740 or higher for strongest rates